BonneGueule x Maharishi: our olive “Custom pant”

 What is fascinating with Maharishi is to see such richness (concretely mixing religion, spirituality, pacifism, camo, it had to be done and few creators would be capable of it with such brilliance), which unites harmoniously with military-inspired designs.

-Many brands loudly proclaim their values but ultimately, when we are in front of the product, when we hold the garment in our hands, we say to ourselves “Okay… so what?
-How does that translate?
+Many brands loudly proclaim their values, but ultimately, when you are in front of the product, when you hold the garment in your hands, you say to yourself, "Okay... so what?
+How does that translate?"

-And precisely, if there are very strong values behind the brand, Hardy Blechman demonstrates an obsession with the product itself, paying attention to the finishes, materials and details .
-Let's see it now!
+And precisely, if there are very strong values behind the brand, Hardy Blechman shows an obsession for the product itself, by taking care of the finishes, the materials and the details .
+Let's see that right away!

 An obsession with quality products

-But why have so much attraction for military clothing when Hardy is deeply peaceful?
+But why have so much attraction to military clothing when Hardy is profoundly peaceful?

 He is someone who loves functional and utilitarian clothing.
-However, with workwear, “military wear” is the most functional… And precisely, when it comes to giving functionality to its clothes, it doesn’t do it by halves!
+However, with workwear, “military wear” is the most functional… And precisely, when it comes to giving functionality to his clothes, he doesn’t do it by halves!

 Among his findings are:

 • Its famous discreet and zipped double-pocket system .
-You had to think about it but it's terribly effective, especially so as not to lose anything precious (keys, passport, etc.).
+You had to think of it but it is terribly effective, especially for not losing anything precious (keys, passport, etc.).
 I use it all the time, I don't even know how I did it before,

 • Hidden pockets inside the garment, especially at the back.
-It is a very secure pocket because access by an outside person is impossible ,
+This is a very secure pocket because access by an outside person is impossible ,

-• Straps to carry your outdoor pieces over the shoulder or as a backpack,
+• Straps to carry your outdoor items over your shoulder or as a backpack,

-• Interior pockets on the pants, to put your phone,
+• Inside pockets on pants, to put your phone,

-• And he has developed a very clever system with Riri to tighten the bottom of his pants or the waist as desired , thanks to a tiny metal ball which allows an elastic cord to pass through only when it is stretched.
-It’s the famous Snoball!
+• And he developed a very clever system with Riri to tighten the bottom of his pants or the waist as desired , thanks to a tiny metal ball that lets an elastic cord pass through only when it is stretched.
+It's the famous Snoball!

 snocord maharishi